 traceroutewill try before giving up (30 hops).

-- The size of the UDP packets we’re sending (60 byte).
+- The size of the UDP packets we’re sending (60 bytes).

 The rest of the output shows all the routers that our packets went through.
 In each of the lines, we can find information about the name and IP address of the host.
-The next three values represent the round-trip times for a given router.
+For example, the following three values represent the round-trip times for a given router.

 In our case, to connect to www.google.com, the request needs to go through seven different routers.
-In the output, we can see that the last one (22.214.171.124) is the destination host for the www.google.com domain.
+The output shows that the last one (

 Hiding Device Names